-Based on everything we know so far, here's a handy guide to understanding and preparing for Lovecraft Country, from release date and trailer details to plot summaries and relevant reading materials.
+Here's a handy guide to understanding Lovecraft Country, from release date and plot summaries to the controversy surrounding its cancellation.

 What is Lovecraft Country?

 The show takes place in segregated 1950s America, during Jim Crow.
 It tells the story of Atticus, a Black Korean War veteran and science fiction geek who must find his estranged father somewhere in Massachusetts.

 Beginning his journey in Chicago, Atticus rides with Letitia, a childhood friend and a sci-fi buff, and his Uncle George, the author of an annual published guide to help Black people travel safely.
 (In the book, Uncle George's Safe Negro Travel Guide is similar to the real-life The Negro Motorist Green Book, which helped middle-class Black people travel through white-only "sundown towns" and stop at roadside businesses that weren't hostile to Black travelers.)

 Lovecraft Country premiered on August 16, 2020.
 It aired weekly until its conclusion on October 18.

 Who's in the cast of HBO's Lovecraft Country?